HOW TO TACKLE BIG PROJECTS IN 7 STEPS

 Break each task down into less than one-hour tasks

-If you’re time poor or just poorly focused like moi’ looking at that big old map of stuff to do is going to feel like a tsunami of work coming your way.
-The analogy of “how do you eat an elephant?” fits perfectly here.
-If you live under a rock in the desert and don’t know let me share the answer; one very small bite at a time, my friend.
+If you are time poor or just poorly focused like moi' looking at that big old map of stuff to do is going to feel like a tsunami of work coming your way.
+The analogy of "how do you eat an elephant?" fits perfectly here.
+Do you live under a rock in the desert and don't know?
+Let me share the answer; one very small bite at a time, my friend.

 What works best for my prone-to-chronic-day-dreams brain is a list of tasks that will take an hour or less to complete.
 It's not possible with every task, some tasks like writing slides can take 2 to 3 times longer but 70% fit into an hour or less.
 It is super easy to start and finish a task in a day while still doing all the other business stuff if that task will only take an hour.
 Half finished tasks get messy and remembering where you were at or what route you were taking can be befuddling unless you have a spanking good memory.
 Often we spend the first 5 to 10 minutes of any unfinished task trying to remember what the heck we were doing last time.
 What a waste of productivity right?

-If you’re thinking “but I don’t have a spare hour a day!” think again!
-The reason you haven’t tackled your big project is likely a perceived lack of time.
+Thinking "but I don't have a spare hour a day!" well, think again!
+The reason you haven't tackled your big project is likely a perceived lack of time.
 Studies (and me forcing many, many clients to track their time each day) has proven that in an 8 hour day the average worker is productive for 2 hours and 53 minutes.
 You might be poo-pooing the research but in my experience those results are accurate.